1) The game is the teacher.

 3) The structure is informal.

-Beyond setting up some goals, laying out some cones, and helping to make teams; no formal organization or coaching will be done.
-Let the children develop the skills of organizing their own fun.
+Beyond setting up some goals, laying out some cones, and helping to make teams, no formal organization or coaching will be done.
+The goal is to let the children develop the skill of organizing their own fun.

 Drop-In Soccer Details: